-Bedford Man Run Over; “I Don’t Know How I’m Still Here.”
+Bedford Man Run Over: "I Don't Know How I'm Still Here"

-BEDFORD (CBSDFW) – A motorcycle rider who was hit from behind, ran over and dragged in Bedford wants to know who hit him and why.
+BEDFORD (CBSDFW.COM) – A motorcycle rider who was hit from behind, run over and dragged in Bedford wants to know who hit him and why.

-Bedford police are still searching from the driver of a 4-door Hyundai who they believe collided with QuRon Simms, 22, on Saturday.
+Bedford police are still searching from the driver of a four-door Hyundai who they believe collided with QuRon Simms, 22, on Saturday.

-“I was driving and then all of a sudden…boom, boom, boom.
+“I was driving and then all of a sudden… boom, boom, boom.
 From there, I was down,” said Simms.
 “I remember going underneath the car like I said and just tumbling.
 Tumbling and tumbling.”

-Investigators said Simms was exiting the northbound lanes of Highway 121 near Harwood Road when the driver plowed into him from behind, drove completely over Simms and continued without stopping to help.
+Investigators said that Simms was exiting the northbound lanes of Highway 121 near Harwood Road when the driver plowed into him from behind, drove completely over Simms and continued without stopping to help.

 “I don’t even know how I’m alive to be honest with you.
 I really don’t know how.
 Just God looking over me and just helping me out with this one because I legit should have be dead,” said Simms.
 “I don’t know how I’m still here.”